 Leader of the study, Francois Nosten, director of the Shoklo Malaria Research Unit (SMRU), who studies and treats malaria in the Thailand-Burma border region said, “we have now seen the emergence of malaria resistant to our best drugs, and these resistant parasites are not confined to western Cambodia”.

 Mr Nosten said, this is very worrying and suggests we are in a race against time to control malaria in this region before P. falciparum drug resistance worsens, develops, and spreads further.

-If resistance to artemisinin drug regimes continues to spread some specialists fear Africa could see a resurgence in drug-resistant malaria and a reversal of the inroads made in combating the debilitating and deadly disease.
+If resistance to the artemisinin drug regimen continues to spread some specialists fear Africa could see a resurgence in drug-resistant malaria and a reversal of the inroads made in combating the debilitating and deadly disease.

-While residents of malaria endemic areas are well educated in the risk, precautions and symptoms, this does not apply equally so travelers and the UKs Health Protection Agency (HPA) reported last year an almost 30 percent increase in the number of Britons contracting malaria in 2009 and 2010.
+While residents of malaria endemic areas are well educated in the risk, precautions, and symptoms, this does not apply equally so to travelers.
+The UKs Health Protection Agency (HPA) reported last year an almost 30 per cent increase in the number of Britons contracting malaria in 2009 and 2010.